CodeWhispererr/CodeAnt-AI/README.md

 Assignment

 ## Description
-Assignment for a YC Baked startup.
+Assignment for a YC startup.

 ## Prerequisites
 Before you begin, ensure you have the following installed: